Course For Food Safety provides access to the Food Handler Class, which may be recommended or required for employees in the state of Kansas.

 If your certificate is not accepted for any reason, contact us and let us know.
 We will refund you the full price of the course.

 At only $25, we offer the lowest priced Food Handler Class with absolutely no hidden fees; guaranteed!
 If you find a similar course for a lesser price, we'll beat it!
 Just contact us and let us know.
 It's that simple!

 |Course duration||Total price||Start now|

 |1 hour||$25.00||Start your 1-hour course now|

-The course price includes an enrollment verification letter and your certificate of completion.
+The course price includes an enrollment verification letter, your certificate of completion, and a wallet card.
 We do not charge additional fees for providing these documents.

 Many sites require bulk purchases of their courses or don't allow purchases directly from their website.
 We want to make this process straightforward and simple: you never need to speak with a salesperson and you can register and get started right now entirely on your own.